ssardina-teaching/google-assignment-submission/README.md

-Sebastian Sardina @ 2017
+First developed by Sebastian Sardina and Marco Tamassia for COSC1125/1127 Artificial Intelligence 2017.

+Contact: ssardina@gmail.com

 This is a system to handle assignment submissions via Google Forms.
 There are 2 mains scripts:

 - download_submissions.py:
     download the latests submissions from Google Drive and set the student number as file name